NagisaSato/Unit_3_project/README.md

 Figure 3: ER diagram of user and ski athlete

 ![](uml_diagram.png)
-Figure 4: UML diagram: this shows that there will be two datatables; user and athlete For one user, there could be n number of athlete information inputs.
+Figure 4: UML diagram: this shows that there will be two datatables; user and athlete.
+For one user, there could be n number of athlete information inputs.

 ![](sample_table.png)